renan-peres/mfin-quant-portfolio-options/README.md

 ## 🙏 Acknowledgments

-- **Modern Portfolio Theory**: Harry Markowitz
+- **Modern Portfolio Theory**: Harry Markowitz for foundational optimization theory
-- **QuantStats**: Performance analytics library
+- **QuantStats**: Ran Aroussi for comprehensive performance analytics
-- **OpenBB Platform**: Financial data integration
-- **bt Library**: Backtesting framework
+- **Financial Modeling Prep**: API for fundamental and market data
+- **TextBlob**: Sentiment analysis capabilities for news processing
+- **Polars**: High-performance DataFrame operations

 ---

 **⚠️ Disclaimer**: This software is for educational and research purposes only.
 Past performance does not guarantee future results.
-Always consult with financial advisors before making investment decisions.
+Options trading involves substantial risk and is not suitable for all investors.
+Always consult with qualified financial advisors before making investment decisions.